 Editor in Chief: Laurie Hovell McMillin

 Original web design: Logan Buckley

-Away would like to thank the following for their assistance on earlier issues:
+Away would like to thank the following for their assistance on early issues:

 Editorial support: Zack Knoll, Santino Merino, Dory Trimble, Matan Zeimer; and technical support: Erin Gravley